mloeks/rtg-ui/README.md

 ### Authentication

-* User needs to re-login on every real page reload
+* User needs to re-login on every real page reload.
+Make use of LocalStorage.
 * It seems a bit messy to use the authService singleton all over the app.
 It would be nice to have the authentication info in the App's state.
+I tried this briefly, but it even got messier ;-)

 ## Outstanding TODOs

-* fetch polyfill
+### Authentication

+* check token (and refresh?) on every page
+* make page reloads work

+### Design

+* Start migrating the Reception page with a big image and User posts
+* Start migrating the (mostly static) footer

+### General
+* Add Fetch/Promise polyfill for IE, if it's not already included in create-react-app config.

 ## Learnings during dev